Blokz101/Obsidian-Vault/Journal/Tuesday Jun 7th, 2022.md

 **June 7th 2022 - 12:04:47 pm**
 Lost some time as I was talking to Mami for a while.
 No progress was made between clocking in and now.

+**June 7th 2022 - 12:23:50 pm**
+Had to take the motor down from the experiment, I just measured the rpm